 And although Vegeta's character has arguably gone through more personal development than any other main Dragon Ball character, his ongoing rivalry with Goku has yet to provide a clear answer as to which Saiyan is truly the most powerful.
 Even in Dragon Ball Super, the contest between Vegeta and Goku remains a central theme and has spread to a bitter ongoing debate among the series' fans about which hero should be the most powerful Saiyan warrior.
 Should it be the ambitious and uncompromising Vegeta or the noble and self-sacrificing Goku?

 There has been some speculation as to why Toriyama seems to mostly favor his lead character, Goku, never allowing Vegeta to hold much of a lead over his counterpart.
 Toriyama has even stated he doesn't like Vegeta very much.
 Could that be why Vegeta never surpasses Goku?
+Or could it be that Vegeta understands his own limitations, whereas Goku is too dumb to quit?
 Keep reading for more theories about why Vegeta never passes Goku.

 Vegeta has taken quite a few beatings during his battles, but no one takes a beating better than Goku, which is why healing is an ongoing theme in the Dragon Ball series.
 Every time a Saiyan is healed, their power increases dramatically.
 The Saiyans' power also increases after being killed and then resurrected from the dead via the use of the Dragon Balls.
 Both Goku and Vegeta have been resurrected twice.
 But how many times has each been healed after a battle?